-New York Bar Exam Eligibility Requirements
+N.Y.
+Bar Exam Eligibility Requirements for JD Students

 Students are also encouraged to review the New York State Board of Law Examiners Rules for Admission of Attorneys and Counselors at Law.